5 Parenting Tips From My Mother-In-Law That I Couldn't Follow

 I don’t fault my partner’s mom for having a specific policy regarding what habits to break and when.
 She’s taken care of enough kids to know what’s best.
 Her hard and fast rules were: Get rid of the bottle and pacifier at age one and toss diapers for good at age two.
 The trouble is, one size doesn’t fit all kids.

 I introduced my baby to the potty shortly after he turned one.
-No pressure; I just let him explore the little toilet and get used to it.
+There was no pressure; I just let him explore the little toilet and get used to it.
 He showed some eagerness toward it at first, but it went away for a couple of months.

-When his second birthday rolled around, my mother-in-law suggested getting rid of diapers cold turkey.
-I wasn’t comfortable with potty training in that way.
+When my son’s second birthday rolled around, my mother-in-law suggested getting rid of diapers cold turkey.
+I wasn’t comfortable with potty training that way.
 I preferred waiting for signs of readiness, none of which my son was showing at the time.
 Certain studies show that if children are forced to potty train too early, they might have bed-wetting issues down the line.

 We had time.
 As a work-from-home mom, I planned to have my little guy at home until he started preschool at three-and-a-half.
 He needed to be potty trained by that point, which I felt confident would happen in due time.